lutzhamel/popsom7/Python/man/sklearnapi.md

 - **ydim** : *int, default=5*
   Number of neurons along the y-dimension of the map.
 - **alpha** : *float, default=0.3*
-  Learning rate, where 0 < alpha ≤ 1.
+  Learning rate, a value between 0 and 1.
 - **train** : *int, default=1000*
   Number of training iterations.
 - **normalize** : *bool, default=False*